Kazauwa/12_image_resize/README.md

 ```
 python image_resize.py -i --input_file [-s --scale | -w --width -H --height] [-o --output]
 ```
-This script requires path to the image to transform and at least one of the resizing parameters (scale, width/heigth or both).
+This script requires path to the image to transform and at least one of the resizing parameters (scale, width/height or both).
 Be sure to specify either scale or width/height/both otherwise ValueError will be raised.
 If --output_file is provided then result is saved to specified location, otherwise it is saved next to the input.

 ## Parameters
 `-i --input_file` - path to the image to transform

 `-s --scale` - resize scale.
 Float, canb be less than 1.

 `-w --width` - output image width.
-If provided without **heigth**, then it is being calculated in order to preserve aspect_ratio.
+If provided without **height**, then it is being calculated in order to preserve aspect_ratio.

 `-H --height` - output image height.
 If provided without **width**, then it is being calculated in order to preserve aspect_ratio.